Codium-ai/pr-agent/Usage.md

 [//]: # (```)

 ### Working from a local repo (CLI)
-When running from your local repo (CLI), your local configuration file, which you can edit, will be used.
+When running from your local repo (CLI), your local configuration file will be used.

 Examples for invoking the different tools via the CLI: